microsoft/PubSec-Info-Assistant/docs/deployment/setting_up_sandbox_environment.md

 # Setting up Azure DevOps Pipeline for deploying Sandbox Environment

-The process of setting up a CI/CD pipeline for the Information Assistant copilot template requires the use of Azure DevOps to host and run the pipeline and deployment environment.
+The process of setting up a CI/CD pipeline for the Information Assistant agent template requires the use of Azure DevOps to host and run the pipeline and deployment environment.

 An example process involves: